sarahgoodwin93/wild-swim-scotland/README.md

 ## Database Schema

-For this project the Django User Model was used for user account and two custom models with full CRUD were created for creating swims and leaving reviews.
-A third custom model was created for joining a swim, however due to the function of the site this does not have full CRUD as users can only edit and delete their joined swim, rather than create and update.
+For this project the Django User Model was used for user account and one custom models with full CRUD were created for creating swims.
+A second custom model was created for joining a swim, however due to the function of the site this does not have full CRUD as users can only edit and delete their joined swim, rather than create and update.

+Orginally there were plans to create a review model, however this feature was not fully developed and has been moved to future developmeants.

 The data schema was created using [drawSQL]( https://drawsql.app/ “drawsql website homepage”) before the project was started to get the flow and function of the models.
 Some of the fields in the below image do not reflect the final data types used (such as Cloudinary) – please see the app for the true data types.